 Go to Tools (the cog icon at the top-right), and choose Internet Options.
 From here you will see a Browsing History heading halfway down the new window; click on Delete...
 A new window will pop up that will let you delete your cookies, history, temporary internet files, and form data too (this is typically your email, phone number, address and also passwords you've allowed your browser to save and use to fill out forms in the future).

-In the latest version of Internet Explorer 11, there's an additional option: Preserve Favourites website data.
+In later versions of Internet Exploer, there's an additional option: Preserve Favourites website data.
 This automatically keeps cookies and temporary files for your favourite websites, and is worth ticking unless you really want to delete everything.

 How to delete cookies and browsing history: Google Chrome

 Located to the top right of the Chrome window you will see an icon with three horizontal bars.
-Click on this and then select Settings from the list.
+Click on this and then choose Settings from the list.

 From here you need to select History from the left-hand column.
 Now click the Clear Browsing Data button and tick the Cookies box.
 Note that the drop-down box at the top lets you choose the time period.
-This is handy as you can (as Google says) obliterate data from the past hour, day, week, last 4 weeks or everything.
+This is handy as you can (as Google says) obliterate data from the past hour, day, week, final four weeks or everything.

 Depending on the options you tick in the list, you can use this duration to selectively delete cookies, browsing history or any other items from the list.